limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![addlog](/assets/images/posts/g0rmint-walkthrough/g0rmint-11.png)

 When authentication has failed, the value of the email field is logged to a PHP file at `s3cr3t-dir3ct0ry-f0r-l0gs`, in the format of `"Y-m-d".php`, where `"Y"` is the 4-digit year, `"m"` is the 2-digit month with a leading zero and `"d"` is the 2-digit day with a leading zero.
 However, an authenticated session must first be established before the PHP file can be viewed or you'll get redirected to the login page.
-This is because the contents of `dummy.php` was written at the top of the file.
+This is because the content of `dummy.php` was written to the top of the file.

 ![dummy.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-19.png)